WHAT IS A 200 MILE/OVERNIGHT "LONG DISTANCE TEAM RELAY RACE?"

 One thing to be very aware of is the course of long distance relays are NOT CLOSED.
 Runners run along shoulders of roads and both runners and their vans must follow traffic laws.

 Teams are self-supporting.
 Each 10/12-person team supplies two vehicles, an Active Van and a Resting Van.
 The active van is the vehicle that carries the runners who are currently running the course; the resting van carries the runners who are eating and/or resting before it is their turn.
 The active van prepositions itself at a predetermined point called an Exchange to drop off the next runner and pick up the current runner.
 Ultra teams supply one van which is always an active van.

 As a runner finishes their leg, they high five the next runner at the Exchange Point.
 The active van then drives on to the next exchange to wait for the runner to arrive.

-Every sixth exchange is designated as a Van Exchange.
-This is where the active van and resting van change roles as runners in the first van have finished their six legs and the next van of runners begin theirs.
+Every fifth (30 legs) or sixth (36 legs) exchange is designated as a Van Exchange.
+This is where the active van and resting van change roles as runners in the first van have finished their five/six legs and the next van of runners begin theirs.
 During the late night/early morning hours, the resting van will preposition themselves at the next Van Exchange.
 During this "down" time, runners will throw out sleeping bags to try to get a bit of sleep before it is their turn to run again.

 Teams, depending on their pace, will be out on the course anywhere from 20 to 34 hours.
-Teams start in waves every half hour with the slower teams starting in the morning and the elite teams starting last in the early afternoon.
+Teams start in waves every fifteen to thirty minutes with the slower teams starting in the first wave and the elite teams starting in the last last, latest wave.